-Performance ) Target Indicator Trigger and Actions (1 st April 2019 - 31 st M arch 2020) Nature of performance Significance The installed MW The installed MW capacity Actions in relation to this No application received. capacity for renewable of renewable energy target will be taken in ? energy development is development approved collaboration with the WG ? in line with WG within SSA D. and reported annually.
+Performance Target Indicator Trigger and Actions (1 st April 2020 - 31 st N March 2021) Nature of performance Significance The installed MW The installed MW capacity Actions in relation to this No application received. capacity for renewable of renewable energy target will be taken in ? energy development is development approved collaboration with the WG f in line with WG within SSA D. and reported annually.

-requirements within SSA D .
+requirements within SSA D 3 .